fisheyehq/magento-configurator/README.md

 ### Attribute Sets

 Having created out custom product attributes these will need to be included as part of an attribute set.
-For this we will require the file `app/etc/components/attribute-sets.yaml` and the contents of the file will follow as so:
+Again, YAML file locations must be set in `app/etc/master.yaml` and the contents of the file will follow as so:
 ```
 - attribute_sets:
   -